Peanut Chutney Powder Recipe (Shenga Chutney Pudi)

 Measuring cup used = 1 cup = 250 ml

 Heat a pan or kadhai and dry roast peanuts on low flame until it gets roasted well and brown spots appear on them.
 Transfer it to another plate.
 Cool completely.
+You can also roast the peanuts in the air fryer.

 In same kadai add curry leaves and dry roast on medium flame until they turn dry and crispy.
 Cool Completely.